 ManpowerGroup Switzerland Country Manager

-- Globally, the Net Employment Outlook stands at 23% (-14% compared to Q1 2022).
-The EMEA region, which also includes Switzerland, reports the weakest employment outlook in the world.
+- Globally, the Net Employement Outlook stands at 23% (-6 percentage points compared to Q2 2022).
+The EMEA region, which also includes Switzerland, reports a positive value of 18% for Q2 2023.

 Every quarter, the ManpowerGroup Employment Outlook Survey determines companies' forecasts for staffing levels in the coming quarter.
 Internationally, ManpowerGroup surveys approximately 40000 employers in 40 countries.
 In Switzerland, the national survey is conducted by Right Management Consultants.
 More than 500 employers from various industries were surveyed.